pouchdb/pouchdb/docs/adapters.md

 {% include alert/start.html variant="warning"%}
 {% markdown %}
 These plugins add a hefty footprint due to external dependencies, so take them with a grain of salt.
-You may want to [use the Browserify/Webpack versions](/api.html#extras) to deduplicate code and create a smaller bundle.
 {% endmarkdown %}
 {% include alert/end.html%}